-Look, here’s a man, and he has a beard.
+Look; here’s a man and he has a beard.
 A woman has no beard, right?
-You noticed that, right?
-You’ve see many women in your life, and you’re yet to see a woman with a beard.
+You’ve see many women in your life and you’re yet to see a woman with a beard.
 And a man is taller than a woman.
 A woman is the shorter of the two.
 That’s how Hashem made this world; the man is the more powerful.
 He’s stronger, bigger, and he instills more fear.

 So, if you’re going to choose a model, a model for one who’s in charge of the world, are you going to choose the model of a soft, sweet woman?!
 Isn’t that being ridiculous?!

-And that’s why we have a government today that takes our money to pay women to be policewoman.
+And that’s why we have a government today that takes our money to pay women to be policewomen.
 Because people are stupid.
 People are ridiculous.
-I’m walking down Kings Highway, and here’s a policeman, six feet high, standing next to a policewoman who is up to his belly-button!
+I’m walking down Kings Highway, and here’s a policeman, six feet high, and standing next to him is a policewoman who is up to his belly-button!
 It’s a joke, a waste of our money.
 It’s just liberal window-dressing that costs us money for nothing.

 TAPE # 990 (December 1994)